mohammadbutt/42_fdf/README.md

 Additional functions allowed - math library and miniLibx(library), library made by 42 students.

 ---
-# Table of Contents - Click one to jump to that section
+# Table of Contents - Click a section to jump to it
 * [Cloning Repository](#cloning-repository)
 * [Installing FDF macOS only](#installing-fdf-macos-only)
 * [**Program Demo**](#program-demo)